Mention the word ‘wedding’ and the price increases. Or so it seems!

 - Sponge cake vs 3 tier fruit cake

 In many respects, the standard of supplier you book is considerably higher than those of a party – in many cases, the suppliers will be wedding specialists and only cater for weddings.

 And when you deal with wedding specialists, they will do everything possible to ensure your day is perfect.
 After all, you only get one chance to get the day right!

 - Many wedding make up artists won’t take on any other work during the morning of your wedding.
 You wouldn’t want your make up artist delayed at a previous appointment!
 Compared to a prom, where they can dash between a number of people over a period of a few hours.

 - A wedding photographer will carry a minimum of 2 – often 3 cameras with them, just in case a camera should fail.
 And each camera can be in excess of £3k each!

-- Your wedding bouquet is designed following an extensive planning stage where you exchange emails, images of designs you like, and in person consultation, so that your bouquet of flowers can be be designed to meet your exact requirements.
+- Your wedding bouquet is designed following an extensive planning stage where you exchange emails, images of designs you like, and in person consultation so that your bouquet of flowers can be designed to meet your exact requirements.

 Ultimately, you’re paying for professionals who are experienced in ensuring your day goes perfectly.

 Expectations for weddings are much higher than for any other party or function.
 Every small detail has to be right.
 A 12 hour day is choreographed to perfection, with a number of wedding suppliers coming together, often for the first time, on your wedding day, seamlessly working together to create a smooth day.